Here’s What’s Happening With Consumer Snowmobile Shows…

 Unfortunately, for those of us who still love to receive print issues of our snowmobile magazines in the mail, these publications are in the same boat as snowmobile shows.
 Unable to attract the major and consistent print advertising necessary to pay the bills, our fav mags are cutting back on pages and number of issues or stopping the presses permanently.
 Only powersports media companies who’ve anticipated these seismic shifts by diversifying successfully into other opportunities like TV & video production, and online & social media platforms, will make the cut.

-Within this context, I fear consumer snowmobile shows are going, going, gone to extinction.
-Regardless, snowmobiling is still going strong.
-Participation is up.
-The International Snowmobile Manufacturers Association reports sled sales held their own in for model year 2022.
-And snowmobilers are as passionate as ever about hitting the snow this winter.
+Within this context, I fear consumer snowmobile shows are on their way to extinction.
+Regardless, snowmobiling is still popular and most snowmobilers remain passionate bout hitting the snow this winter.
 But just as we want our sledding to be direct to trails, more riders are also looking for more direct to consumer commerce to buy game changer snowmobile products.
 So we’re going to have to develop new and better ways to show off our fav winter activity!

 The tips and advice in this blog are the opinions of the author, may not work in every situation and are intended only for the convenience and interest of the reader, who has the personal responsibility to confirm the validity, accuracy and relevancy of this information prior to putting it to their own use.